ai2cm/fv3net/workflows/offline_ml_diags/README.md

 as a feature, provide the `model_mapper_kwarg` mapping `cos_z_var: <name of cosine z feature>` in the configuration.
 An example is below.

+If the SHiELD diagnostics are loaded via the model mapper, the variables `net_heating` and `net_precipitation` should be included in the `variables` list.

 Example config:
 ```